 Maybe you live in an apartment with no garden space, or perhaps your yard is not big enough or sunny enough for the type of garden you want to build.
 Either way, renting garden space is an option you should consider, especially if you want to save money on fresh produce.

 So, how do you rent garden space?
-You can rent garden space through websites such as YardYum.com or SharedEarth.com.
-You can also rent garden space through your local agricultural extension office.
+You can rent garden space through websites like YardYum or SharedEarth.
+You can also rent garden space through a local agricultural extension office.
 Another option is to join a community garden near you.
-Finally, you can search for nearby garden space for rent on craiglist.org or in the local newspaper.
+Finally, you can search for nearby garden space to rent on craiglist or in the local newspaper.

 Of course, there are other more traditional ways to find garden space for rent.
 For example, you can talk to family, friends, and coworkers to see if anyone they know has land available that would be suitable for gardening.

 No matter how you find a garden space to rent, make sure that you see the plot in person before you put money down.
-You will need to make sure that the garden space is suitable for the plants you want to grow.
+Take the time to make sure the garden space is suitable for the plants you want to grow!

 In this article, we’ll get into the details of how to find a garden space for rent.
 We’ll also look at how to do your homework to get a good deal on a worthy plot of land.

 How To Rent Garden Space (Renting A Garden Plot Or Allotment)

 The first thing to do is find some potential garden space for rent near you.

 Scout Out All Possible Sources Of Rental Garden Space